How to Choose a Wi-Fi Router? – Overview

 Modem – Router Combination

-This applies in situations where you already have a modem and only need a new router to establish your connection.
-If this is not the case, you can get yourself a modem router combination even though it is more expensive to acquire.
+This applies when you already have a modem and only need a new router to establish your connection.
+If this is not the case, you can get a modem router combination, even though it is more expensive.

 Space

-Internal architectural designs of any structure are sure to affect the installation and coverage of an internet connection.
+Internal architectural designs of any structure will affect the installation and coverage of an internet connection.

-Open space layouts have fewer impediments as opposed to rooms that have been closed out or separated by walls.
+Open space layouts have fewer impediments than rooms closed out or separated by walls.
 One-floor buildings are also easier to connect when compared to those with multiple stories.

 Type and Number of Devices

-A single radio connection in a place where there are multiple band devices is sure to be easily crowded thus resulting in a major traffic slow-down.
+A single radio connection in a place with multiple band devices is sure to be easily crowded, thus resulting in a major traffic slow-down.

-The router size is also determined by the number of devices in a given area.
+The number of devices also determines the router size in a given area.

-This is because each router has a specific threshold of devices it can support per time.
-In general, terms, the higher the number of devices, the larger the router required.
+Each router has a specific threshold of devices it can support per time.
+Generally, the higher the number of devices, the larger the router required.
 The reverse is also true.

 Functions

-An internet connection can be used for many functions, which vary in terms of need and frequency of use.
+An internet connection can be used for many functions, which vary in need and frequency.

 Gaming may require a great deal of internet at the moment it is being done.
 However, working from home may consume more internet on an overall basis since it is done more consistently.